 Locally Owned and Operated

 Happy Feet Hatchery located in Eustis, FL is a certified Hatchery through the Department of Agriculture that offers Baby Chicks, Juveniles, Hatching Eggs and Farm Fresh Eggs year-round!
 We have a passion for raising happy, healthy birds for our customers to purchase, either by appointment or we ship as well!
-We are experienced shippers and ship our hatching eggs and day-old-chicks by pre-order.
+We are experienced shippers and ship our hatching eggs by pre-order.

 All of our breeds are carefully selected to provide you with the best variety and quality of poultry.
 Whether you are looking for great layers, colorful birds, or colorful eggs Happy Feet Hatchery has just what you need.
 We are always happy to help those new to chickens embark on their new journey as well!